FOCUS-The New Jet Set: How the COVID-driven boom in private jets is still flying high

 Despite a small uptick in pre-owned business jet supply, the market remains robust, with companies like Jet Linx capping sales because they cannot meet demand.

-The boom is benefiting planemakers like Textron, General Dynamics Corp's GD.N Gulfstream, and Bombardier BBDb.TO.
+The boom is benefiting planemakers like Textron, General Dynamics Corp's GD.N Gulfstream, along with Bombardier BBDb.TO, which reports earnings on May 5.

 Textron reported quarterly earnings last week that topped estimates, signaling that an expected leveling-off in business jet demand has yet to occur.